Relevant Contents

 Business continuity is a sprawling, fast-changing, and challenging field.
 Fortunately, there are a lot of great resources out there that can help you in your drive to improve your knowledge and protect your organization.

-Elsewhere on BCMMETRICS: A Pocket Guide to Business Continuity Management Now
+[Elsewhere on our blog: A Pocket Guide to Business Continuity Management Now]

 In today’s post, I round up a “dynamic dozen” resources that you should be aware of in your role as a business continuity professional.